4th-earth/site-fourth-earth/content/sprinkles.md

 - An active ally MUST be a Character who has the ability to perform Actions during a round and those Actions will be in support of the Protagonist or Antagonist, not both.
 - If the Antagonist has active allies, the Difficulty Rating MUST be increased by 1 for every 2 active allies.
 (1 active ally MUST NOT result in an increase, 4 active allies SHOULD result in an increase of 2.)
-	- If the Protagonist has active allies, the Difficulty Rating MAY be reduced in the same way as it is increased for the antagonist.
-(Both have 2 active allies, Difficulty Rating MAY NOT change.)
+	- If the Protagonist has active allies, the Difficulty Rating MAY be reduced in the same way as it is increased for the Antagonist.
+(Both have 2 active allies, Difficulty Rating MAY NOT change based on allies.)

 ## Resistance

-Resistance results in a modification to protagonist Potential Energy (PE) when attacked in a way that causes physical damage; draining the health Life Battery.
+Resistance results in a modification to Protagonist Potential Energy (PE) when attacked in a way that causes physical damage; draining the health Life Battery.

 Every Character SHOULD have some type of flesh with varying degrees of thickness.